OpusCapita/filemanager/README.md

 npm install --save @opuscapita/filemanager-server
 ```

-Now you have at least two variants how to start it:
+Now you have at least two variants how to use it:

-* application
+* Start as application

 ```
 let config = {